philipsharp/afieldguidetoelephpants/source/_elephpants/2014-02-06-purple-phpwomen.md

         credit: Philip Sharp
 ---
-Originally available through a [Kickstarter campaign](https://www.kickstarter.com/projects/77145396/phpwomen-purple-elephpants), this elephpant can now be purchased directly from [PHP Women](http://shop.phpwomen.org/).
+Originally available through a [Kickstarter campaign](https://www.kickstarter.com/projects/77145396/phpwomen-purple-elephpants), this elephpant can now be purchased directly from the php[architect] [swag store](https://www.phparch.com/swag/phpwomen-plush-elephpant/).
 The color matches the PHP Women logo.
 Profits from the sale of this elephpant support PHP Women's programs including conference scholarships.